JishnuS420/CSP-tri1/_posts/2023-04-05-AP_computers_networks.md

 Examples: Screen Display changing, Speakers, Headphone, Printer, Touchscreen, e.t.c.

 - Program File: File that contains a program with instructions for the computer to follow and execute
-Examples:
+Examples: Google, Brave, Steam, Microsoft, e.t.c.

-- Program Code:
+- Program Code: The code that has the instructions/steps for a program to follow
-Examples:
+Examples: My Create Performance Task, this file and all the code in it, e.t.c.

-- Processes:
+- Processes: A running program on a device
-Examples:
+Examples: Vscode, Chrome, e.t.c.

-- Ports:
+- Ports: Endpoints for communication in a computer network
-Examples:
+Examples: 4000, 5900, e.t.c.

-- Data File:
+- Data File: A computer file that contains a database or data (can be images, videos, and texts)
-Examples:
+Examples: the sql database we made, the lottery data me and alan made before, the data.csv file

-- Inspect Running Code:
+- Inspect Running Code: Run and Debugging a file to find out errors by going 1 by 1 or stopping certain parts of the code
-Examples:
+Examples: VScode Run and Debug and breakpoints, Inspect in google pages

-- Inspect Variables:
+- Inspect Variables: Setting breakpoints at certain parts of code and observing the code line by line seeing how different variables are being affected
-Examples:
+Examples: VScode debug

 ### The Internet